 Wizard Alchemy Potions Guide

-Use this page when you want to know which potion to craft next, how much Magic you need, what starter materials are useful, and how to avoid wasting good ingredients on the wrong brewing attempt.
+Use this guide when you want to know which potion to craft next, how much Magic you need, what starter materials are useful, and how to avoid wasting good ingredients on the wrong brewing attempt.
 Potions are the path to stronger spells, smoother farming, and better boss practice.

 What should I craft first?